Federico77z/aScan/README.md

 For convenience, the bamtools library source is included in the aScan package, build it as follows.

+If you prefer, you can skip all the installation steps and use instead the aScan Docker image (see 1.3).

 # 1.1 BUILDING bamtools

 The cmake utility (https://cmake.org/) is required to compile the bamtools library.